ReggieScript/100-days-of-python/README.md

 ## Day 47 - Amazon Price Tracker (14/02/23)
 Happy valentines day!
 It is pretty much done except for the fact that the auth wont work when I try to send the mail.
 I believe It might be because Im doing this from my university's network.
 I'll try again later and see if it works.

+## Day 48 - Cookie Selenium Bot (17/02/2023)

+Selenium is such a great tool.
+And code can be optimized by proper html understanding.
+Can't wait to see what else I do with this new knowledge.

 # Notes

 * Bugs in the trivia game make it so that you can click the buttons and increase your score.
 Have to fix.